 Natyaloka: Bharatanatyam in the land of Kiwis

-At an emotional level, one unconsciously packs in many things while moving from the comforting borders of home into a foreign locale- the familiar smells, accustomed chaos, welcoming tastes.
+At an emotional level, one unconsciously packs in many things while moving from the comforting borders of home into a foreign locale- the familiar smells, accustomed chaos, and welcoming tastes.
 Swaroopa Unni also packed in her intense love for Indian classical dances when she and her husband, Siddharth Nambiar left the Indian shores for Dunedin, a small pretty town in New Zealand.
 The lack of Indian classical dance scene in Dunedin surprised and disheartened Swaroopa, who has been dancing since she was four.

 A small town, Dunedin has a population of about 100,000 people, and the Indian community comprises a very small percentage.
 The locals though aware about Bollywood (Hindi Film Industry), were mostly oblivious to other diverse Indian dance forms.